isambitd/labyrinth-craete-and-find-the-shortest-path/README.md

 # description

-You can create a labyrith
+ 1. You can create a labyrith
-set start and end point via API and you can get the shortest path for that start and end point
+ 2. set start and end point via API
+ 3. you can get the shortest path for that start and end point